AaronRutley/valetpress/readme.md

 - (It's best you customise this for your own use)

 `vp delete` will
+- Ask for the name of the project you would like to delete
-- Be added later to remove the database and the project directory
+- Delete the database for that project
+- Delete the directory for that project

 ##  Notes